luvagarwal/Connect4/README.md

 # Connect 4

-This game is written in ES6 built using PIXI.js with NPM Webpack build.
+This game is written in ES6 built using PIXI.js with Webpack build.
 Game is running at http://luviiit.github.io/Connect4/

 ## Running Instructions